-Definition 1: Associated with a 'Responsible' Level of compliance
+DEFINITION 1: Associated with a 'Responsible' Level of compliance

-SEG standard compliant activities, e.g. fishing, make a positive contribution to eel populations compared to there being no eel sector - e.g. to there being no legal fishing.
+SEG standard compliant activities, e.g. fishing, make a positive contribution to eel populations compared to if there was no eel sector - e.g. to there being no fishing or trade in eel.

-In this example, we consider that certified practices result in or contribute to an increase in eel populations than if there was no commercial activity for eel at all; i.e. that the certified operator actually provides a positive contribution to eel stocks.
-This will seem counter-intuitive, particularly to those who aren't fully aware of the intricacies of the eel sector.
-The reasoning behind this is described below.
+In this example, we consider that certified practices result in or contribute to an increase in eel populations than if there was no commercial activity for eel at all; i.e. that the certified operator actually contributes to a positive contribution to eel stocks.
+As the contribution might be outside of the immediate catchment, the geographical limit to this is the EU.

+This concept may seem counter-intuitive, particularly to those who aren't fully aware of the intricacies of the eel sector.
+The reasoning behind this is described below\.

-Certified suppliers will have to demonstrate, through independent assessment, how they play their part in providing this positive contribution in the supply chain.
+Certified suppliers will have to demonstrate, through assessment by an independent, 3rd party assessor, how they play their part in providing this positive contribution in the supply chain.
 The standard is designed to help them show how they do that.

-Definition 2.
-Associated with an 'Aspiring' level of compliance
+DEFINITION 2: Associated with an 'Aspiring' level of compliance

-SEG standard-compliant activities, e.g. fishing, make a positive contribution to eel populations compared to non standard-compliant activities, and are close to being classified as Responsible.
+SEG standard-compliant activities, e.g. fishing, make a positive contribution to eel populations compared to non standard-compliant activities, but fall slightly short of meeting the criteria for Responsible.

-In this example, we apply tests to determine whether certified practices are more beneficial to eel populations than non-certified practices.
+In this example, we apply tests to determine whether certified practices are more beneficial to eel populations than legal but non-certified practices.

-Reasoning behind how the commercial eel sector can demonstrate a position contribution to European eel stocks.
+\ Reasoning behind how the commercial eel sector can demonstrate a position contribution to European eel stocks.